oalders/webservice-reddit/README.md

 ## get

 Returns a [WebService::Reddit::Response](https://metacpan.org/pod/WebService::Reddit::Response) object.
-Accepts an URL, which may or may not include GET params.
-You can provide a relative URL.
-If you provide an absolute URL, your scheme and host will get clobbered with the default `host` and `scheme` values, which can also be set via the constructor.
+Accepts an URL (or [URI](https://metacpan.org/pod/URI) object), which may or may not include GET params.
+You should provide a relative URL.
+If you provide an absolute URL, your scheme and host will get clobbered with the `base_uri`.

+    my $me        = $client->get('/api/v1/me');
+    my $new_posts = $client->get('/r/perl/new?limit=25');

 ## access\_token

 Returns the current `access_token`.
 This may not be the token which you originally supplied.
-If your supplied token has been expired then this module will try to get you a fresh `access_token`.
+If your supplied token has been expired, then this module will try to get you a fresh `access_token`.

 ## access\_token\_expiration

 Returns expiration time of access token in epoch seconds, if available.
 Check the predicate before calling this method in order to avoid a possible exception.

     print $client->access_token_expiration
         if $client->has_access_token_expiration .